EPFL-LCN/neuronaldynamics-exercises/doc/exercises/setup.rst

 Head over to the `miniconda download page <http://conda.pydata.org/miniconda.html>`__ and install **miniconda** (for Python 2.7 preferably).

 Now execute the following commands to **install** the exercise package as well as **Brian2** and some dependencies.
 Note: we create a `conda environment <http://conda.pydata.org/docs/test-drive.html#managing-envs>`_ called 'bmnn'.
 You may want to change that name.
-In the last command, we install `Jupyter <http://jupyter.org>`_, a handy tool to create solution documents.
+In the last command we install `Jupyter <http://jupyter.org>`_ , a handy tool to create solution documents.

 .. code-block:: bash